If you’re looking for ideas for an ocean preschool theme, here’s a fun Coral Reef STEAM Preschool Ocean Investigation Station. Check it out!

 And while we’re on the subject, we keep stumbling across so many fun activities that we could do over and over again and those are usually the ones that turn into blog posts.

-This Stringing Coral Reefs Preschool Ocean Investigation Station was no exception.
+This Coral Reef STEAM Preschool Ocean Investigation Station was no exception.
 We actually left it out so that the little guy could explore off and on throughout the day.

 Fine Motor (5.1), Patterns and Sorting (18.1)